 Courage and creativity are among my fundamental principles for living big.
 When we are courageous and creative together we can ward off fear and live through challenging times with more confidence and hope.
 And in addition, it’s important to know that love is a powerful antidote to fear.
 When we focus on the power of love we are stronger.
 (You may want to check out this article, that I found to be both insightful and inspiring).

 I’d be happy to hear about how you are feeling now and what is helping you to ward off fear.

-And, as we look ahead to the holidays and the conclusion of 2016, I send you my best wishes and a vision for a new year filled with love, tolerance, abundance and peace.
+And, as we look ahead to the holidays and the conclusion of the year, I send you my best wishes and a vision for a new year filled with love, tolerance, abundance and peace.